0xMax42/HDLBuild/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for details.

----

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request.